 Tax Relief Scam #2 – Misrepresenting Potential Outcomes

-Related to the above, our second scam comes from aggressive sales people who try to reel in clients by dangling anecdotal stories of ‘pennies on the dollar’ Offer in Compromise tax settlements.
+Another common scam comes from aggressive salespeople who try to reel in clients by dangling anecdotal stories of ‘pennies on the dollar’ Offer in Compromise tax settlements.
 The reality is that very few taxpayers qualify for an Offer in Compromise (about 25% to 33% of applicants).

 But the scam companies out there won’t tell you that.
 They may string you along and make you think you are being taken care of only to discover that, when all is said and done, you did not qualify for the Offer in Compromise.
-At which point the tax settlement scams company will conveniently assert that it was because the IRS did not approve it, and it was not their (the company’s) fault.
+At which point the tax settlement scam company will conveniently assert that it was because the IRS did not approve it, and it was not their (the company’s) fault.

 There are multiple factors the IRS considers in an Offer in Compromise application such as the taxpayer’s ability to pay, income, expenses, and asset equity.
 The truth is that most taxpayers don’t qualify.